pattern-lab/patternlab-node/packages/docs/src/docs/data-json-mustache.md

 ---

-title: Introduction to JSON & Mustache Variables | Pattern Lab
+title: Introduction to JSON & Mustache Variables
-heading: Introduction to JSON & Mustache Variables
+tags:
+  - docs
 ---

 > This documentation is provided as a simple introduction to using one of the supported data types and one of the supported PatternEngines.
 The best reference for this topic is the [Mustache documentation](http://mustache.github.io/mustache.5.html) but this should provide a good beginner's primer.